alexeyraspopov/react-warehouse/README.md

 An _experimental_ implementation of data cache and resource loaders that works with React Suspense.

+At the moment, the implementation only works with `react@16.7.0-alpha.2` which supports hooks.

 ## Motivation

 While `react-cache` is in development, I'd like to experiment with the ability